fabfi969/TFYA99-CDIO/README.md

     This will run the code with EMT, without visualisation and in constant energy mode.
 3. There are a few optional flags that can be set.
 Those should be typed seperated by a space after main.py.
 Only one value for each flag can be set.
 The values are seperated by "/" below.
 The flags are the following:

-        -simulation_method EMT/LennardJones
+        -simulation_method EMT/LennardJones/Interface
     This sets the method that should be used for the integrator.
+Interface uses EMT but simulates an interface between two materials.

         -visualisation on/off
     This sets if the visualisation is turned on or off.